The Columbiana County Infirmary, for the aged and disabled indigent, was located in Columbiana County, Ohio.

 Funding was also an issue for the county in its decision to not demolish the infirmary.
 2 While three buildings were later removed, the remainder could not be torn down due to the discovery of asbestos.
 A consultant projected it would cost $220,000 to remove asbestos from one building.

 The Columbiana County Infirmary complex was demolished in 2016.
-Materials that were deemed salvageable were saved by the local Amish community.
+The local Amish community saved materials that were deemed salvageable.